sreynolds42/startupApplication/README.md

     participant Database

     User->>Website: Log in
-    Website->>Database: Retrieve employee and category data
-    Database-->>Website: Return saved data
+    Website->>Database: Get user stats
+    Database-->>Website: Give back stats
-    Website-->>User: Display employee cards and categories
+    Website-->>User: Show board and buttons

-    User->>Website: Drag employee card
-    Website->>Website: Update card's category
+    User->>Website: Click Ignite
+    Website->>Website: Change board
-    Website->>Service: Save organization change
+    Website->>Service: Save the move
-    Service->>Database: Update employee category
+    Service->>Database: Put move in DB
-    Database-->>Service: Confirm update
+    Database-->>Service: Say okay
-    Service-->>Website: Confirm saved change
-    Website-->>User: Display updated organization
+    Service-->>Website: Send to feed
+    Website-->>User: Show new feed text

 ```

 ### Key features

-- Users will be able to create employee cards with photos, names, titles, levels and specialties / expertises
-- Cards will be able to be dragged and dropped, and will auto-update accordingly
-- Categories will be modifiable and configurable based on users' needs
-- All data will be stored locally in a csv file that will be updated with changes in the program, as well with the option to create an account
+- A chess board with health numbers on pieces
+- Buttons for special moves like Echo and Ignite
+- A box that shows live messages using WebSockets
+- A stats page that shows if you are winning or losing
+- A button that gets a daily puzzle from Lichess

 ### Technologies